 Additionally, a clear sick day policy allows for the possibility of remote working, so staff can continue to do their jobs from home.
 This lets them retain some of their productivity without the discomfort of coming to work or the risk of spreading a bug to others.
 Instead, they can come back when they’ve regained their strength and recharged their batteries.

-As employees who feel they have to drag themselves into work when aren’t going to be very happy, smart sick day management will result in greater staff morale.
+As employees feel more valued and supported when they know they can take sick leave without negative repercussions, smart sick day management will result in greater staff morale.
+Simplifying the sick leave process encourages employees to take time off when needed.
 They’ll feel the company values their wellbeing and has their best interests at heart, making them more loyal as a result.

 Save money